'Ted Lasso,' 'Crown' among early winners at Emmy Awards - NewsBreak

 'Ted Lasso,' 'Crown' among early winners at Emmy Awards

-LOS ANGELES — (AP) — Feel-good comedy “Ted Lasso” started off on a high note at Sunday's Emmy Awards, with castmates Hannah Waddingham and Brett Goldstein earning the evening’s first honors.
+Sudeikis, who also produces the series that many viewers found a balm for tough pandemic times, gave a speech that evoked the chipper, upbeat character he plays in the series about a U.K. soccer team and its unlikely American coach.

+“This show’s about families and mentors and teammates, and I wouldn’t be here without those things in my life,” said Sudeikis.
+He also thanked his fellow castmates, saying “I’m only as good as you guys make me look.”

-An ebullient Waddingham, winner of the best supporting actress award for a comedy, said series star and producer Jason Sudeikis “changed my life with this, and more importantly my baby girl’s."
+Ebullient “Ted Lasso" castmate Hannah Waddingham, winner of the best supporting actress award for a comedy, said Sudeikis “changed my life with this, and more importantly my baby girl’s."

 Anderson, who played British political leader Margaret Thatcher, used her acceptance speech to thank her manager of 20 years for her mentorship and believing in her talent before she did.